 Photograph/Video Disclaimer Statement

 1st Responder Conferences (1RC) reserves the right to use any photograph/video taken at any event sponsored by 1RC , without the expressed written permission of those included within the photograph/video.
 1RC may use the photograph/video in publications or other media material produced, used or contracted by 1RC including but not limited to: brochures, invitations, books, newspapers, magazines, television, websites, etc. No video recording by attendees permitted.
-Please keep in mind that the photos and videos we take are mostly of the overall attendees and not specific to one person.
-We respect the privacy of everyone at our conferences and we will not use photos or videos that jeopardize your well being.

 Waiver of Liability

 Some of the material presented at this event may cause emotional triggers.
 We will have onsite assistance if needed.
 There will also be additional resources available if needed.
-This conference is not intended to provide counselling services, whether medical, psychological or of any other kind, nor to diagnose, prevent, cure or treat any disease, diorder or injury.
+This conference is not intended to provide counseling services, whether medical, psychological or of any other kind, nor to diagnose, prevent, cure or treat any disease, disorder or injury.
 This conference is certainly not intended to replace the advice of a physician.
 If you need expert advice, please consult a competent professional.
 This conference is only intended for “educational” use and it should only be used as a guide.

-At registration we will have a waiver of liability and a photo disclaimer form that must be signed.
+At registration we will have a waiver of liability and a photo release form that must be signed.
 If you have any questions regarding the waiver please contact us, so we can be of assistance.

 Please download the flyer and post it in your organizations office share or with others.
 We all can benefit from mental health and wellness training.
 If we work together to spread the word, we will break the stigma, help others and save lives!